Hollies Sing Dylan: Background

 The album was recorded and released following Graham Nash's departure from the band to join David Crosby and Stephen Stills in December 1968 after early sessions for a follow-up to the psychedelic concept album, Butterfly, broke down.
-Nash became frustrated when the other band members showed opposition to lyrics in his latest compositions.
+Nash became frustrated when the other band members showed opposition to lyrics in his latest songs.
 By that time, Nash was the only member of the band using LSD and marijuana and a rift was forming between him and his beer drinking bandmates:

 I'd written what I thought were some interesting songs at that time — 'Marrakesh Express', 'Right Between the Eyes', 'Lady of the Island' — and the Hollies weren't interested in them.
 And when I said in the first 'Sleep Song' for instance, 'I'll take off my clothes and I'll lay by your side', they said, 'Hey, you can't bloody sing that.
 We're not going to sing that filthy stuff.'
 Saying those things to a stoned musician is ridiculous.

 Nash quickly became disillusioned with the direction that the band was moving artistically and especially derided their decision to record an entire album of covers: